 It is 1925, and Richard is 17, looking for full-time employment year-round.
-He takes a position as an assistant at a clothing store, owned by a white family, which sells clothing to African Americans “on credit.”
-One day Richard observes that the white family brings a black woman into the shop and beats her in the back, because she has not yet paid her bills.
+He takes a position as an assistant at a clothing store, owned by a white family, which sells clothing to black people “on credit.”
+One day Richard observes that the white family brings a black woman into the shop and beats her in the back because she has not yet paid her bills.
 Richard becomes even more attuned to the cruelties white people inflict openly on black people in Jackson.
 Another day, Richard is making deliveries on a bicycle when he is picked up by a few white boys in a truck, who offer to give him a ride and appear to be nice to Richard.
-But when they offer him a drink and he declines without calling the boys “sir,” the boys throw a bottle at his face, causing him to bleed, and leave him behind, saying Richard should “be more careful” around whites, otherwise he could be killed.
+But when they offer him a drink and he declines without calling the boys “sir,” the boys throw a bottle at his face, causing him to bleed, and leave him behind, saying Richard should “be more careful” around whites; otherwise he could be killed.

 Here, Richard has not done anything wrong—in fact, he is simply doing his job, making a delivery in a white part of town.
 But the police also participate in the de facto separation of whites and blacks, making Richard feel that he is not welcome even to ride through a neighborhood inhabited by white families.

-Richard tries to hold down a series of similar jobs, working for whites in Jackson, but he is let go for his “rudeness,” his inability to appear jovial when barked at by white authority.
-Richard asks his friend Griggs, a former school classmate, if Griggs can find him a job, and Griggs replies that he might be able to, but that Richard must learn to get out of white people’s way in public, to appear always deferential to them, and to call them sir.
-After a few days, Griggs says he can set up an appointment soon with a northerner named Crane, who runs an optometrist shop and needs an African American assistant—Griggs stresses that, although Crane will be relatively kind to African Americans, Richard must be well-behaved and deferential.
+Richard tries to hold down a series of similar jobs working for whites in Jackson, but he is let go for his “rudeness”: his inability to appear jovial when chastised by white authority.
+Richard asks his friend Griggs, a former school classmate, if Griggs can find him a job, and Griggs replies that he might be able to, but that Richard must learn to get out of white people’s way in public, to appear always deferential to them, and to call them “sir.”
+After a few days, Griggs says he can set up an appointment soon with a northerner named Crane, who runs an optometrist shop and needs a black assistant.
+Griggs stresses that, although Crane will be relatively kind to black people, Richard must be well-behaved and deferential.

-Although Crane tells Richard that he will learn about optometry from the white employees, Pease and Reynolds do not teach Richard, and when Richard asks each about their work grinding lenses, they only reply that African Americans should not learn such things, and that Richard “is trying to be white.”
-One afternoon, Reynolds and Pease corner Richard while Crane is out of the office, and accuse him of calling Pease Pease and not Mr. Pease.
+Although Crane tells Richard that he will learn about optometry from the white employees, Pease and Reynolds do not teach him, and when Richard asks each about their work grinding lenses, they only reply that black people should not learn such things, and that Richard “is trying to be white.”
+One afternoon, Reynolds and Pease corner Richard while Crane is out of the office, and accuse him of calling Pease “Pease” and not “Mr. Pease.”
 Richard is terrified, as both men threaten him with physical violence, and Richard says that he will quit the job, that he does not remember calling Mr. Pease “Pease,” and that he will go away peacefully.

 Richard meets with Griggs later that day, who says Richard got a “tough break,” and Richard sneaks into the office the next morning to meet with Crane before the rest of the employees arrive.
 Richard tells Crane that he is afraid for his life working at the shop, and that both white men threatened him.
 Crane calls in Reynolds and Pease when they arrive, but Richard refuses to explain in front of them what they did to him the previous day.
-The two men leave, and Crane gives Richard a small severance, saying that “it must be difficult for Richard” in the south, and that perhaps it's better that Richard wants to find employment up north.
+The two men leave, and Crane gives Richard a small severance, saying that “it must be difficult for Richard” in the South, and that perhaps it's better that Richard wants to find employment up North.
 Richard leaves the shop, devastated at this turn of events, since he thought this position might enable him to earn money and continue his education.